albhardy/albhardy.github.io/_projects/2014-4-geohackathon.md

 image_path:
 orderid: 4
 date: 2014-06-06
-blurb: 'Use geospatial technologies to address urban systems, demographic and environmental challenges'
+blurb: 'Use geospatial technologies to improve NGO & VWO operations'
 ---
 <p class='sublead'>GeoHackathon was a competition organised by the Singapore Land Authority (SLA) in partnership with UP Singapore to explore new and innovative ways to use mapping and geospatial technology. </p>